-After the required elevation is excavated as determined by the engineer, the 2.9m wide stream channel will be delineated.
-The new arch is 2m longer than the original culvert, but the outlet pool should not be filled in.
+After the required elevation is excavated as determined by the engineer, the 2.4m wide stream channel will be delineated.
+The new arch is 5m longer than the original culvert, but the existing streambed at the inlet and outlet should be maintained.